 Last month’s biggest news bite: the Bank of Canada raised its key interest rate from 0.5% to 0.75%, the first increase in nearly seven years.
 Canada’s era of ultra-cheap borrowing is beginning to unwind, but how exactly will this affect your finances?
 Read on to find out, plus more of July’s need-to-know personal finance news:

-Interest rate hikes are incremental to prod rather than shock, but some economists predict next rate hike could be come as soon as October.
+Interest rate hikes are incremental to prod rather than shock, but some economists predict next Bank of Canada interest rate hike could be come as soon as October.
 Considering 72% of homeowners say they’d have trouble paying their mortgage if their payments increased by just 10%, borrowers coddled by years of near-zero interest rates should be prepared for the pinch.
 Global News has a good breakdown of how rising interest rates affect mortgages (both variable and fixed rate), home equity lines of credit, personal lines of credit, car loans, and credit cards.

 Interest rates are like avocados: Touch them too early or too late, and you’re in trouble.
-Government officials tell Bloomberg they’re concerned interest rates went up too soon, leaving people vulnerable and over-leveraged with the potential to trigger a downturn.
+Government officials tell Bloomberg they’re concerned Bank of Canada interest rates went up too soon, leaving people vulnerable and over-leveraged with the potential to trigger a downturn.
 Canada’s central bank is independent of the government, and neither Prime Minister Justin Trudeau nor Finance Minister Bill Morneau would comment, but the sources told Bloomberg the concerns stem from Canadians’ voracious appetite for debt, a generation of young people unprepared for higher-cost borrowing, and a potential pullback in consumer spending.

 For now, monetary policy’s outside lag means a wait-and-see approach for the overall economy: “Yes, rates are probably a little bit more powerful than they’ve been in the past,” BMO chief economist Doug Porter told Bloomberg.
 “But they’re not all-powerful.”